 Start A Coworker Reward Program

 You can’t constantly be there to request reviews.
 But you’ve got an entire team of individuals who can be.
 The staff may feel a little awkward about it, or simply not particularly invested.
+But you can train them and work with them to encourage them to follow the best practices to earn your business the reviews it needs.

 Find Peak Customer Happiness